|Elevation Gain||1722 feet|

 The trail head is part of the Colorado Trail and is located on North Platte River Road.
 There are several places to park on North Platte River Road but you will look for the area with the bridge over the river.
 There are about 15 parking spots and there is a pit toilet on site.

-This hike was a nice workout and had some good moments but it wasn’t quite my favorite.
+This hike was a nice workout and had some good moments but not my favorite.
 For a majority of the hike out you are looking at mostly burn scar.
 It does have some really nice views of the surrounding area though.

 While I didn’t find the trail terribly challenging technically it did have a very consistent elevation gain.
 It was a smaller gain and sometimes it was hard to even notice it but it really did begin to wear down my legs.